 Now that we know why jobs are so important, let's start scheduling them!

 In this article, we'll go over the following:

 How to Add and Edit Jobs

-To create jobs we will first enter our schedule and click on the job button in the top left corner.
+To create jobs we will first enter our schedule and click on the job button in the top right corner.

 Then you can either add a job or edit an existing one.

 Through the settings menu, you can edit an existing job and control the job settings.
 Note that when creating the job, you can also set the settings.

 Pro tip: When adding a job be sure to set the Qualified Users, these will be the user who is able or “qualified” for this job.
 For example, I am running a hospital and I create the job of Nurse, I can either select all my nurses from the drop-down list of users or if I have created a smart group for my nurses I can select that group.